richfitz/remake/README.md

 The idea here is to re-imagine a set of ideas from make but built for R.  Rather than having a series of calls to different instances of R (as happens if you run make on R scripts), the idea is to define pieces of a pipeline within an R session.
 Rather than being language agnostic (like make must be), `maker` is unapologetically R focussed.

+**Note**: This package is under heavy development (as of October 2014), so things may change under you if you start using this now.
+However, the core format seems to be working on some nontrivial cases that we are using in our own work.
+At the same time, if you're willing to have things change around a bit feel free to start using this and post [issues](https://github.com/richfitz/maker/issues) with problems/friction/ideas etc and the package will reflect your workflow more.

 ## What maker does

 You describe the beginning, intermediate and end points of your analysis, and how they flow together.

 * "**targets**" are the points in your analysis.
 They can be either files (data files for input; tables, plots, knitr reports for output) or they can be R objects (representing processed data, results, fitted models, etc).
 * "**rules**" are how the targets in your analysis relate together and are simply the names of R functions.
-* "**dependencies** are the targets that need to already be made before a particular target can run (for example, a processed data set might depend on downloading a file; a plot might depend on a processed data set).
+* "**dependencies**" are the targets that need to already be made before a particular target can run (for example, a processed data set might depend on downloading a file; a plot might depend on a processed data set).

 There might be very few steps or very many, but `maker` will take care of stepping through the analysis in a correct order (there can be more than one correct order!).